-Our Workshops are made for you to learn, join us.
+Our Workshops are made for you to get much better while having fun and meet other musicians.

 If you care about your music, JEA cares about you